YacineOuhrouche/Circuits_Repo/CMOS_Logic_Gates/CMOS_NAND_Gate/README.md

 ## 🖥️ Simulation Results

-This is the simulation waveform from ** Falstad**, showing the correct NAND behavior:
+This is the simulation  from ** Falstad**, showing the correct NAND behavior:
 ![Screenshot 2025-03-06 103236](https://github.com/user-attachments/assets/7c5506e7-0230-472b-b66f-a26b719475de)